WheelockLab/NetworkLevelAnalysis/docs/source/overview.rst

 wide association studies, given that all current enrichment analysis methods are built for use with genome data and NLA is the first enrichment tool designed to analyze the connectome.
-Many alternative methods for connectome analysis rely on spatial extent cluster correction in order to control voxel-wise whole brain connectome FPR.
+Many alternative methods for connectome analysis rely on spatial extent cluster correction in order to control voxel-wise whole brain connectome FPR :cite:p:`ShehzadZ,SharmaA`.
 Despite mounting evidence that spatially non-contiguous brain regions are strongly correlated and often co-activate to the same stimuli, cluster extent correction is often regarded as the ideal thresholding approach in human connectome literature.
 By basing statistical significance on contiguous voxels, however, cluster extent correction methods fail to account for this covariance structure.
-Therefore, brain regions that are known to be highly correlated and part of the same network - such as the anterior cingulate and posterior cingulate - may be thresholded separately, resulting in one or both separate regions not meeting statistical thresholds.
+Therefore, brain regions that are known to be highly correlated and part of the same network - such as the anterior cingulate and posterior cingulate - may be thresholded separately, resulting in one or both separate regions not meeting statistical thresholds :cite:p:`RaichleM`.
 NLA is distinguished from the cluster extent correction methodology in that it groups highly correlated, non-contiguous brain regions based on pre-defined network modules prior to estimating network-level significance.